Content Policy

 Guidelines for Content Publication

-• Accurate and up-to-date, to the extent that this falls within our responsibility;
+• is accurate and up-to-date, to the extent that this falls within our responsibility;

-• It is not misleading, except in the case of simulated content (see below);
+• is not misleading, except for simulated content (see below);

-• Does not contain any illegal or harmful content, such as hate speech, incitement, defamation, or misinformation;
+• does not contain illegal or harmful content, such as hate speech, incitement, defamation, or disinformation;

-• Relevance and function within the context of incident and crisis management,
+• has relevance and function within the framework of incident and crisis management,

 • crisis communication or training.

-By "illegal content," we mean any information that violates applicable laws or regulations.
-This may include, for example, statements or materials that are criminal in nature, infringe upon the (property) rights of others, or are otherwise unlawful.
+Illegal content refers to any information that violates applicable laws or regulations.
+This may include, for example, statements or material that are punishable by law, infringe upon the (property) rights of others, or are otherwise unlawful.

 The assessment depends on the context and relevant legislation (Dutch and European law).
-In this regard, we follow the definitions set forth in the Digital Services Act and take into account guidance from competent authorities.
+We adhere to the definitions as stipulated in the Digital Services Act and consider signals from competent authorities.

-Not all inappropriate or unwanted content is necessarily illegal.
-However, we can review reports of such content based on this policy and the terms of service for our services.
+Not all inappropriate or undesirable content is by definition illegal.
+However, we can assess reports regarding such content based on this policy and the terms of use of our services.

-If this policy, any laws or regulations, or contractual agreements are violated, we may take action.
+In the event of a violation of this policy, laws or regulations, or contractual agreements, we may take measures.

 Possible measures include:

-• Suspending or terminating access to the platform or a specific environment.
+• Suspension or termination of access to the platform or a specific environment.

 Measures are always proportionate.
-The user and/or organization concerned will be notified and may file an objection.
+The user and/or organization involved will be informed and may object.

-The content on our website is published and maintained by authorized staff members.
+Content on our website is published and maintained by authorized personnel.

 • CrisisSuite: Merlin Software does not play an active role in moderating factual content, but facilitates reporting and escalation if content appears to violate the law.

-• SMT: Simulated content can be reviewed automatically or manually if necessary.
+• SMT: Simulated content may be reviewed automatically or manually if there is cause to do so.

-All actions related to reports, moderation, and any necessary measures are carried out within the framework of our ISMS.
+All actions regarding reports, moderation, and any measures are carried out within the framework of our ISMS.

-Reports can be submitted using the " Report Illegal Content" form.
+Reports can be submitted via the report illegal content form.

-We will review reports of suspected illegal or inappropriate content within 48 hours.
-The reporter will receive a confirmation of receipt from us, unless the report concerns criminal offenses related to sexual abuse and no contact information has been provided.
-The report will then be carefully reviewed by the person responsible within the ISMS.
-Afterward, the reporter will be informed of the outcome of the report, if possible.
+We will process reports of suspected illegal or inappropriate content within 48 hours.
+The reporter will receive an acknowledgment of receipt from us, unless the report pertains to criminal offenses involving sexual abuse and no contact details have been provided.
+Subsequently, the report will be carefully assessed by the responsible party within the ISMS.
+Afterwards, the reporter will be informed of the outcome of the report, if possible.

-Please note: If we receive a report indicating that content on our platforms involves (or is suspected of involving) a criminal offense that threatens the life or safety of individuals, we will notify the responsible organization (the client) of this.
-This does not apply if the nature of the situation indicates that the client is already aware of the matter.
+Please note: If we receive a report indicating content within our platforms that involves (a suspicion of) a criminal offense threatening the life or safety of individuals, we will inform the responsible organization (the client).
+This will not apply if the nature of the situation indicates that the client is already aware.

-• We will notify the data subject (if possible), providing a reason and an explanation;
+• We will inform the responsible party (if possible) with the reason and an explanation;

-• Do we provide an opportunity to object or provide further clarification;
+• We will provide an opportunity to object or offer further clarification;

-• All moderation actions and decisions are logged and retained in accordance with our information security policy, with appropriate access restrictions.
+• All moderation actions and decisions are logged and stored in accordance with our information security policy, with appropriate access restrictions.

-Complaints regarding our handling of content or moderation decisions (other than formal reports) can be submitted via Contact.
+Complaints regarding our handling of content or moderation decisions (outside of formal reports) can be submitted via Contact.

 We take all reports seriously and handle them with care and discretion.